 Paying Road Tolls:

 North of Auckland there's a short section of tolled motorway.
 There are no toll booths but don't worry, just drive through.
 Your car is photographed and you pay afterwards on-line.
 We'll help you do that when you get here.
 You get 7 days grace to pay for your tolls

-To get to our rear car park.
+To get to our front car-park & entrance

 For GPS set it to: 21 Brind Rd, Russell

 Our car park is accessed from Brind Rd which is a different street to our main address.

 Drive on past our front entrance for another 500 or so metres until you reach the first intersection, Robertson Street, where you go hard right up the hill, then at the top go right again into Brind Rd.
 Follow Brind Rd until its very end where it becomes a bit of a goat track before opening up into our driveway.

 For a map of Russell follow this link - we're marked on page 4 of the map:

 Take SH10 south then follow signs for Paihia.
 At Paihia follow signs for Opua and the Russell vehicle ferry then on to Russell and our car park as above.

 Taking the scenic route.Twin Coast Discovery